PineappleBingoPlayer/ocash-mining-pool-setup-tutorial/README.md

 > ![important-shield] Note that you should append `0x` in the front of the `get account address` to make it in Hexdecimal.
 Then, replace it with `<pool ocash address>` and `<rewards ocash address>` ex) `0x60a9e77d10e6b020c9afbdb9ba047913d3697dc2`

 > In this tutorial, we set the `pool ocash address` and `rewards ocash address` as the same.
-Feel free to separate wallets as you wish.

 > `<pool ocash address>` is the only needed one for basic setup, must match `POOL_ADDRESS` in .env